FedML-AI/FedIoT/experiments/centralized/README.md

 The false positive rate is 0.815

 II.
-Baseline 2: ACF data model.
+Baseline 2: BGI data model.

+threshold = 0.126311

+The True negative number is  3933
+The False positive number is  5067
+The True positive number is  6200
+The False negative number is  0

+The accuracy is 0.667
+The precision is 0.550
+The false positive rate is 0.563

 III.
 Baseline 3: All union data model